Singular/Singular/emscripten/README.md

 Issue:

-- Loading libs like `LIB "matrix.lib";` does not work.
+- Loading some libs like `LIB "matrix.lib";` does not work.

+- gfanlib and normaliz does not work.

 Todo:

-- Add cddlib(required by gfanlib), ntl, normaliz, 4ti2, polymake, TOPCOM.
+- Add cddlib(required by gfanlib) (done), ntl (done), normaliz, 4ti2, polymake, TOPCOM.

-Remark:

-- compilation of cddlib does not produce cdd_f.h.

-- cross-compilation of ntl failed.